- 1866 438 8677

 • 1,3 million people live on the inner escarpment, with the majority in the capital city, Nairobi.
 Most people speak Swahili, and some English.

-• Kenya’s long rains fall between October and December, while shorter rains fall from February to March.
+• Kenya’s long rains fall between March and May, while shorter rains fall between November and December.
 But the climate varies drastically from region to region and even daily.
 It’s wise to come prepared for hot, cold, wet and dusty conditions!

 - All nationalities need to pay an entry visa for Kenya

 - Kenyan shillings are ideal, but US dollars are accepted for certain excursions

 - Internet access is available in Nairobi, as is western foods & alcohol